-Financial Institutions and Markets Course code: ECO18105DCE
+Financial Institutions and Markets

 Course Description: This course introduces students to the theory and practice of financial system and its role in economic development.
 They are acquainted with the knowledge of working and functioning of financial markets, financial intermediaries, financial services and role of Central Bank.